At least 17 killed in Philippines troop plane crash | Law-Order

 - Philippines

-At least 17 people were killed when a Philippines Air Force plane carrying troops crashed on landing in the south of the country and broke up in flames on Sunday.
+At least 17 people were killed when a Philippines Air Force plane carrying troops crashed on landing in the south of the country and broke up in flames on Sunday, the country's worst military air disaster in nearly 30 years.
 The Lockheed C-130 transport aircraft crashed at Patikul in Sulu province, in the far south of the archipelago nation where the army has been fighting a long war against Islamist militants from the Abu Sayyaf and other factions.

-"So far 40 wounded and injured were rescued and 17 bodies recovered.
-Rescue and recovery is ongoing," Defence Minister Delfin Lorenzana said in a statement, adding that 92 people had been on board.
-Military chief Cirilito Sobejana said the plane had "missed the runway trying to regain power."
+Seventeen bodies had been recovered and 40 injured had been rescued so far, Defence Minister Delfin Lorenzana said in a statement.
+Most of the 92 people aboard were troops flying from Laguindingan Airport, some 460 km (290 miles) to the northeast.
+"Rescue and recovery is ongoing," Lorenzana said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)